hamidgh83/shortestpath/README.md

 ```

 Then the application will run at port 8000 and you can get access to it via http://localhost:8000.

+### Data structure

+This project uses Sqlite3 to store the information of 3282 airports and their routes to other airports.
+You can find the database at **[data](https://github.com/hamidgh83/shortestpath/tree/master/data)** directory

 ### How it works